Cupra Leon Review & Prices

 On the motorway

 The Leon Cupra is slightly noisier on the motorway than a Volkswagen Golf GTI, suffering from more tyre roar at high speeds thanks to having less sound deadening than the VW.
-Having said that, the Leon is noticeably quieter than the Hyundai i30 N, and all versions of the Cupra come with cruise control fitted as standard.
+Having said that, the Leon is noticeably quieter than the sadly-departed Hyundai i30 N – worth noting if you’re comparing used models – and all versions of the Cupra come with cruise control fitted as standard.

 On a twisty road

-Stick the Leon in hardcore Cupra mode and the car’s optional adaptive dampers – they have 15 different settings – firm up to near-race-car levels and it corners almost completely flat, giving you the confidence to make full use of the car’s quick and direct steering.
+Stick the Leon in its most hardcore Cupra mode and the car’s optional adaptive dampers – they have 15 different settings – firm up to near-race car levels, and it corners almost completely flat, giving you the confidence to make full use of the car’s quick and direct steering.

-Power out of corners and you can feel the Cupra’s electronic differential biting into the ground to give you lots of traction.
+Power out of corners and you can feel the Cupra’s clever electronic differential helping the front tyres to bite into the ground to give you lots of traction.

 Cupra’s even thought about the brakes.
 Up front, you get big four-pot callipers that grab the front discs like a giant’s handshake.

-Overall, it feels like a quicker more focused hot hatch than the Volkswagen Golf GTI but is an easier car to live with than the likes of the excellent Hyundai i30 N or Honda Civic Type R.
+Overall, it feels like a quicker more focused hot hatch than the Volkswagen Golf GTI but is an easier car to live with than the likes of the Ford Focus ST or Honda Civic Type R.

 Space and practicality